Mickey Owen: Mexican League

+Owen quickly soured on the idea of managing, and tried to return to the Dodgers just a week after signing a contract.
+However, his appeals to general manager Branch Rickey fell on deaf ears, and Owen returned to Mexico, this time with the Azules de Veracruz, owned by league president Jorge Pasquel.
+Under the new contract, Owen would play in the 1946 season, and assume managerial duties in 1947.
+In 51 games with Veracruz in 1946, Owen batted .256 with 25 runs batted in.

+Owen's time in the Mexican League was marked by several racially-charged altercations.
+He disliked the league's racially integrated nature, and reportedly told owner Pasquel that he would not catch non-white pitchers; accordingly, Pasquel traded away Azules pitchers Schoolboy Johnny Taylor, a reliever from the Negro leagues, and Alex Carrasquel, a Venezuelan who had played in the majors.
+Owen played in the 1946 All-Star Game for the Southern team, but only after an altercation where he refused to catch from the black All-Star starting pitcher Booker McDaniel.
+Later in the season, he was suspended for a fistfight with black player Claro Duany after a collision at home plate.

+Owen left Mexico on August 5 and applied for reinstatement in MLB, alleging that Pasquel had voided his original contract with Torreón.
+However, Chandler denied the appeal.
+Pasquel filed a suit against Owen for breach of contract, where he also claimed that Owen had difficulties with blacks and Cubans; the suit continued until 1952, when a federal court in Springfield, Missouri ruled against Owen and ordered him to pay $35,000 for breach of contract.

+Later career

 Owen's suspension was lifted in June 1949.
 By then, Roy Campanella and Bruce Edwards were entrenched as Brooklyn's catchers.
 Owen was claimed off waivers on July 2 by the Chicago Cubs and he returned to the majors on July 4 against the Cardinals at Wrigley Field.
-Starting at catcher, he went hitless in three at bats (ironically, against Lanier and Martin, whose suspensions had also been lifted the month before, and who pitched for St. Louis that day).
+Starting at catcher, he went hitless in three at bats — ironically, against Lanier and Martin, whose suspensions had also been lifted the month before, and who pitched for St. Louis that day.
 Owen played for the Cubs through the 1951 season, became a player-manager with the Norfolk Tars in the Yankees' farm system, then finished his major league playing career with the Boston Red Sox in 1954.

 Following his retirement as a player, Owen spent two seasons (1955–56) as a Red Sox coach, managed the Jacksonville Braves of the Sally League for part of the 1957 campaign, then worked for the Cubs as a scout.

 He returned to the Ozarks and founded the Mickey Owen Baseball School on Route 66 near Miller, Missouri, in 1959.
 Owen sold the school in 1963, but remained an instructor until the 1980s.
 Notable alumni include Michael Jordan, Joe Girardi, Scott Siman, Charlie Sheen and Charlie Carroll.